badlydrawnben/eleventy-guide/src/posts/015-troubleshooting-config.md

 ```

 then make sure that you change that first bit to `eleventyConfig.` (if your project is using the default setup).

+**You should only have one `module.exports = function(eleventyConfig)` line in your config file.
+If you're copying and pasting code it's easy to also copy across another of these module.exports lines with it – and that will break your site.**

 ## Adding Passthrough files
 One of the other required elements in the `.eleventy.js` file is the `addPassThroughCopy` function.